When Does Bottom-up Beat Top-down in Hierarchical Community Detection?: Hierarchical Community Detection

 \new{Agglomerative (bottom-up)} HCD algorithms construct a sequence of clusterings in an ascending manner, where the dendrogram is created from its leaves to its root.
 The initial clustering corresponds to the leaves of the dendrogram, and the hierarchy is progressively built up by iteratively merging the most similar clusters.

-A first approach is to initially assign each node to a separate community and then merge the clusters that minimize a distance metric~\cite{newman2004fast,pons2005computing,chang2011general,bonald2018hierarchical}.
-Although these methods generate a complete dendrogram, determining the depth in the hierarchy where the community structure becomes meaningful is an old yet challenging problem~\cite{mojena1977hierarchical,gao2022selective}.
+A first approach initially assigns each node to a separate community and then merge the clusters that minimize a distance metric~\cite{newman2004fast,pons2005computing,chang2011general,bonald2018hierarchical}.
+Although these methods generate a complete dendrogram, determining the depth in the hierarchy where the community structure becomes meaningful is an old problem~\cite{mojena1977hierarchical,gao2022selective}.

 A second approach directly estimates the bottom clusters by using a flat (non-hierarchical) graph-clustering algorithm.
 These bottom clusters are then sequentially merged two by two, based on a similarity measure.
-This can be summarized as follows: \begin{enumerate} \item apply a graph-clustering algorithm to find the bottom clusters; \item \begin{enumerate} \item compute the similarity between all pairs of bottom clusters; \item merge the two clusters that are the most similar\footnote{When measuring the similarity between pairs of clusters by using edge density, it is implicitly assumed that the clustering structure exhibits \textit{assortativity}.
-This means that nodes within the same community are more likely to be connected.
-However, in cases where the communities are \textit{disassortative}, the focus shifts towards merging clusters that display the lowest similarity, thus reflecting the lack of intra-community connections.}, and update the similarities between this new cluster and the existing ones; \item repeat step (2b) until all clusters have been merged into a single one. \end{enumerate} \end{enumerate} The abundant literature on graph clustering provides numerous candidate algorithms for the first stage.
+This can be summarized as follows: \begin{enumerate} \item apply a graph-clustering algorithm to find the bottom clusters; \item \begin{enumerate} \item compute the similarity between all pairs of bottom clusters; \item merge the two clusters that are the most similar,\footnote{When measuring the similarity between pairs of clusters using edge density, an implicit assumption is that the clustering structure exhibits assortativity--meaning that nodes within the same community are more likely to be connected.
+However, if the community structure is disassortative, clusters with the lowest similarity are merged.} and update the similarities between this new cluster and the existing ones; \item repeat step (2b) until all clusters have been merged into a single one. \end{enumerate} \end{enumerate} The abundant literature on graph clustering provides numerous candidate algorithms for the first stage.
 We note that, in most practical applications, the true number of bottom clusters~$K$ is often unknown and needs to be inferred at this stage as well.
-In this paper, we use the \new{edge density} as the similarity measure between pairs of clusters.
+The second stage is commonly called \new{linkage}.
+Various linkage variants exist, depending on the chosen similarity measures and update rules.
+In this paper, we adopt the linkage variant used in~\cite{cohen2017hierarchical,cohen2019hierarchical}, employing edge density as the similarity measure between pairs of clusters.
 The edge density between two node sets $V_1, V_2 \subset V$ is defined by

 Recomputing the similarities in Step 2b is done as follows.
 Let $\hC_1, \cdots, \hC_{\hK}$ be the clusters initially predicted by the flat graph-clustering algorithm.
 Suppose that at some step of the algorithm, clusters $\hC_{k_1}$ and $\hC_{k_2}$ are the most similar and hence are merged to give a new cluster $\hC_{k_1 \cup k_2 } = \hC_{k_1} \cup \hC_{k_2}$.
 We have for $\ell \not \in \{k_1,k_2\}$,